 - Encourage protective factors like self-care, hygiene, clear communication, and social support

-- Identify your strengths and use them to your best
+- Identify strengths and encourage using them

 - Encourage healthy sustainable behavior and motivate others to use whatever they have access to